Important Differences between the Anti-Kickback Statute and Stark Law

-What works in other industries, often does not work in the healthcare industry.
-It is important to understand that while it is absolutely common to pay for business on a quid-pro-quo basis in many any other industries, healthcare laws strictly forbid direct compensation for patient referrals.
+What works in other industries typically does not work in the healthcare industry.
+It is critical to understand that while it is more than common to pay for business on a quid-pro-quo basis in many other industries, healthcare laws strictly forbid direct compensation for patient referrals.

 About Our Practice

-The Oberheiden & McMurrey, LLP is a team of former healthcare prosecutors and experienced trial attorneys who handle complex healthcare and business litigation throughout the United States.
-We advise healthcare providers, business owners, and executives on all issues of healthcare law.
+Oberheiden, P.C. is a team of former healthcare prosecutors and experienced trial attorneys who handle healthcare and business litigation throughout the United States.
+We advise health care providers, business owners, and executives on all complex issues of healthcare law.

 Additionally, our healthcare fraud defense attorneys assist health care services providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.